 - Participate in the lively exchange of ideas focused on the required reading.

-- Write a curriculum unit that meets program guidelines.
+- Write a lesson plan that meets program guidelines.

-- Schedule individual meetings with the seminar leader to discuss each draft of the unit.
+- As needed, schedule individual meetings with the workshop leader to discuss the lesson plan.

-- At the conclusion of the program, complete a detailed written evaluation of the TIP experience.
+- At the conclusion of the program, complete an evaluation of the TIP experience.

 TIP Calendar